auth0/docs/articles/appliance/custom-domains/index.md

 ## Certificates Required for Custom Domains

-Custom domains map on or more external DNS to a tenant that follows the standard naming convention.
+Custom domains map one or more external DNS to a tenant that follows the standard naming convention.

 Suppose that we have a tenant with the following domain: